juliakalvik/workflow-ca-kj/README.md

 ## Conclusion

-good cominication inside the group, installing the pagaes and utilites. proceded to test the functions and fixing bugs along the way. all in all everything whent good and the project went good
+good cominication inside the group, installing the pagaes and utilites. proceded to test the functions and fixing bugs along the way. all in all everything whent good.